kyma-project/community/sig-and-wg/sig-core/proposals/odata-support.md

 - API registration will have an additional optional field type, where a user will be able to mark API as OData one or classic REST API.
 Type can be stored in tags field which is already part of the RE CRD.
 - if the type is provided then the API specification will be fetched from `specUrl` or an in-line version will be used for REST and fetching the $metadata will be used for OData API
 - If the type is not provided and there is no `spec` or `specUrl` given, the Metadata service will do a lookup to the API URL/$metadata and automatically set the API type to OData one.
 OData registration will not have specification fields.
-- OData specification will be stored in Minio and need to have the FQ'ed URLs ammended to the Gateway specific ones.
+- OData specification will be stored in Minio and need to have the FQ'ed URLs amended to the Gateway specific ones.
 - Implementation must not introduce any breaking changes for already implemented integrations.

 #### API snippet

-Example API calls with a OData API or a Rest API.
+Example API calls with an OData API or a Rest API.

 ```json
 ...